 - Hella’s competitive position and outlook in ADAS for 2016-2020

-- Valeo’s key figures on revenues, sales and production of ADAS sensors
+- Valeo’s key figures on revenues and sales of ADAS sensors

 - Forecast of ADAS suppliers’ revenues in 2020

 - ADAS-to-Automotive Revenue Forecast for major Suppliers in 2020